 Construction and Renovation

 One of the ways we provide support to the different placements we work with in Cusco is through our Construction and Renovation project.
 Many of these placements are under-funded, run-down, and in need of renovation work.
 Volunteers work alongside a local construction worker who provides them with direction and motivation.
-Volunteers work on a variety of buildings, including schools, orphanages, community centers and clinics.
-Volunteer work varies but generally consists of renovating buildings, re-painting community centers, and building new institutions such as orphanages.
+Volunteers work on a variety of buildings, including schools, community centers and clinics.
+Volunteer work varies but generally consists of renovating buildings, re-painting community centers, and building new institutions such as childcare facilities.
 Volunteers do not need to have experience with construction work, however, having good energy levels, a reasonable level of fitness and good dedication will go a long way to ensuring you get the most out of your volunteer project.
-Please note, the Construction and Renovation project has an extra cost of US$65 (approximately CA$80) per week for supervision, materials and the logistics involved in this project.
+Please note, the Construction and Renovation project has an extra cost of US$65 (approximately CA$90) per week for supervision, materials and the logistics involved in this project.
 This amount will be included in the Program Fee quoted to you by IVHQ when you apply.